Pylons/pyramid/docs/designdefense.rst

-As a result, for single-file apps, we currently don't bother to offer a ``run()`` shortcut; we tell folks to import their WSGI server of choice and run it "by hand".
+As a result, for single-file apps, we currently don't bother to offer a ``run()`` shortcut; we tell folks to import their WSGI server of choice and run it by hand.
 For the people who want a server abstraction layer, we suggest that they use PasteDeploy.
 In PasteDeploy-based systems, the onus for making sure that the server can interface with a WSGI application is placed on the server developer, not the web framework developer, making it